cultuurnet/apidocs/projects/uitdatabank/docs/terminology.md

 ## Event

-An API resource with a unique id that represents a cultural, leisure or sport-related activity.
+An API resource with a unique id that represents a cultural, pastime or sport-related activity.
 Usually happening on one or multiple specific dates and times, or on a pre-defined weekly schedule.

 Most events will be published in [online calendars](#online-calendar) so potential attendees can find them.